StevenMayher/431-2021/quizzes/quiz2/README.md

 2. a [Google Form Answer Sheet for Quiz 2] (where you will submit your responses by the deadline)
 3. some data files, which will appear in our Shared Google Drive in the Quiz 2 folder

+As of 2021-10-20 at 12:30 AM, the plan is to include 22 questions, and to make four data sets plus Love-boost.R available in the "data" materials, but those plans may change slightly before the final materials are posted.

 All materials will be posted for the Quiz before noon on Friday 2021-10-22.

 The Quiz is due when [the Calendar](https://thomaselove.github.io/431/calendar.html) says it is, at **11 PM (note new time)** on Monday 2021-10-25.